DrB0rk/Bork-Reflow-Plate/README.md

 Pinout: 48 pin standard
 Reset pin: reset
 Bootloader: No bootloader
-port: (select the com port of your nano)
+port: (select the com port of your programmer)

 Programmer: Jtag2updi
 ```